kaushalg01/Cache_C_Model/README.md

 This project implements C-model of a reconfigurable cache which receives traffic from input.txt file.
 It checks for basic functionalities like hit, miss and eviction.
+Input addresses have been given in a way that leads to eviction in set A for the 7th address in the list